REIT Benefits

 What types of projects do REITs bring to the community?

 Many favorite spots for shopping and entertainment, such as Ka Makana Ali’i in Kapolei, wouldn’t exist without REITs.
-REITs also provide affordable housing, high-quality medical service facilities and offices for local businesses, as well as support for educational institutions and charities.
+REITs also provide affordable housing, medical office buildings and spaces for local businesses, as well as support for educational institutions and charities.

 Affordable Housing